-- To investigate traffic and safety behavior of pedestrians who are texting or web-surfing when passing through signalized pedestrian crossings. - Examine the differences between the behavior of distracted and non-distracted pedestrians. - Analyze data derived from an experimental process through video recording in real road conditions.
+- To investigate traffic and safety behaviour of pedestrians who are texting or web-surfing when passing through signalized pedestrian crossings. - Examine the differences between the behavior of distracted and nondistracted pedestrians. - Analyze data derived from an experimental process through video recording in real road conditions.